pbwz/EmergView/README.md

 ## DISCLAIMER ##
 While the goal of this project is to predict emergency room wait times and predict optimal hospital routes at a given time, this data is meant for educational purposes and **SHOULD NOT BE USED IN ACTUAL EMERGENCY SITUATIONS**!

+**If you are in need of emergency medical assitance, please call 911**